Aarhus-RadOnc-AI/Uncertainty-estimation-for-Head-and-Neck-tumour-Segmentation/README.md

 # Uncertainty-estimation-for-Head-and-Neck-tumour-Segmentation
 Uncertainty-estimation-for-Head-and-Neck-tumour-Segmentation

-Working in progress for organizing code for publicly.
+Working in progress for organizing code for public.